evanj/kubewebproxy/README.md

 # Kube Web Proxy

 This is a hack to make it easy to connect to HTTP debug interfaces inside your Kubernetes cluster.
 You go to the proxy, and it shows you a list of pods/services in the cluster.
 You click the port you want, and it connects you.
 This makes it easy to access internal debugging interfaces.
-For example, you can access the (Go pprof web UI)[https://golang.org/pkg/net/http/pprof/] to collect profiling information.
-This is a bit like (Octant)[https://github.com/vmware-tanzu/octant], but runs in your cluster so it doesn't require installing anything, and it is very, very ugly.
+For example, you can access the [Go pprof web UI](https://golang.org/pkg/net/http/pprof/) to collect profiling information.
+This is a bit like the port-forwarding part of [Octant](https://github.com/vmware-tanzu/octant), but runs in your cluster so it doesn't require installing anything, and it is very, very ugly.

 ![Screenshot](./kubewebproxy-screenshot.png)